There are around 6,000 crossings on our rail network and we have a legal duty to assess, manage and control the risk for everyone

 Level crossings fall into five distinct categories but each is unique so we’ve worked with our rail industry partners to develop a standardised method for assessing crossing risk.
 Factors taken into account include frequency of trains, frequency and types of users and the environment where the crossings are located.

 Level crossings are assessed at a frequency that is based on the level of risk a crossing poses.
 The assessment frequency ranges from 1¼ to 3¼ years.

-We strive to improve safety by managing and mitigating the risk at crossings.
+We improve safety by managing and mitigating the risk at crossings.
 Education and safety campaigns are a fundamental part of this.